-When facing North Carolina DWI Charges, it can be hard to understand exactly how serious the offense is.
+When facing North Carolina Criminal Drug Charges, it can be hard to understand exactly how serious the offense is.
 Sometimes the difference between various charges is can be a slightly more serious sentence, others is the difference between a North Carolina Felony and a North Carolina Misdemeanor.
 Below is a brief explanation of the various charges that can come from a North Carolina Drug Charge including the various North Carolina Drug Sentence levels that you could face.

 Class I Felony – This is for the most dangerous drugs with the highest risk of dependency, including Heroine, Ecstasy and LSD.